PeculiarVentures/PKI.js/README.md

 * Internal "WebCrypto shim" making it possible to work with "spki/pkcs8" formats in any environment;
 * Internal realization of special routine working with ES2015 generators;

-Full detailed information about all PKI.js features could be found [in separate file](FEATURES.MD).
+Full detailed information about all PKI.js features could be found [in separate file](FEATURES.md).
-Description of PKI.js code structure could be found [in separate file](https://github.com/PeculiarVentures/PKI.js/tree/master/src/README.MD).
+Description of PKI.js code structure could be found [in separate file](https://github.com/PeculiarVentures/PKI.js/tree/master/src/README.md).

 ## Important Information for PKI.js V1 Users
-PKI.js V2 (ES2015 version) is **incompactible** with PKI.js V1 code.
-In order to make it easier to move from PKIjs V1 code to PKIjs V2 code we made a file that provides a [mapping](MAPPING.MD) between old and new class names.
+PKI.js V2 (ES2015 version) is **incompatible** with PKI.js V1 code.
+In order to make it easier to move from PKIjs V1 code to PKIjs V2 code we made a file that provides a [mapping](MAPPING.md) between old and new class names.

 ## Examples

 ### Parse a X.509 certificate

 ```javascript